leios/gpu-handbook/src/content/abstractions.md

 Here we (finally) start to see a glimpse of the true power of GPU computing.
 On the one hand, we need to balance our complexity a bit.
-If the code is too complex (think recursion or tree traversal), the CPU will do it better.
+If the code is too complex, the CPU will do it better because each individual core is stronger.
 If there is not enough data (`zeros(10)`), again it's better to stick to the CPU.
-But when the GPU is in its element, it really can shine.
+But when the GPU is in its element, it can really shine.

 Now, don't expect every problem to be 1000 times faster on the GPU.
 I have specifically manufactured this toy problem to show off how fast it can be.